How to buy a house out of state

 - Job market – Unless you’re already relocating for work, look into the local job market to see which companies have a presence in the area and what jobs are currently available.
 The local Chamber of Commerce’s website can be helpful in this search.
 Ideally, you’d have a job lined up before your move, but if not, it can’t hurt to start applying and interviewing in advance.

 - Local real estate laws – Property and real estate transaction laws can vary by city, county and state.
-Your new city could have different rules (or even definitions) regarding disclosures, for example, or zoning, inspections, deeds, property lines and more.
-Any one of these could affect your purchasing decision.
+Your new city could have different rules (or even definitions) regarding disclosures, for example, or zoning variances, inspections, deeds and property lines.

 As you research your new city, now’s the time to find a real estate agent you can trust — especially if you’ll be relying on your agent to handle much of the home-buying process remotely.